Malda district: Local newspapers

 The first monthly periodicals published from Malda was Kusum, edited by Radhesh Chandra Seth, a noted personality of the then Malda.
 Though the exact date of its first publications is not known, it has been assumed by the informed sources that Kusum was first published in the 1890s.
 In 1896, Radhesh Chandra published two weekly newspapers Gourdoot and Gourbarta.
 In 1897 Maldaha Samachar edited by Kaliprasanna Chakrabarty began to be published.
 Maulavi Abdul Ganikhan published 'Malda Akhbar' in 1914.
 In the same year, another periodical Gambhira' edited by Krishna Charan Sarkar was published.
 Damru, Adina and Minar—three weekly newspapers were published in 1941.
 The editors were Nanda Gopal Chowdhury, Akbar Munshi and Abdur Rahaman respectively.

 The most important among them was Gourdoot which was first published on 1896 by Radhesh Chandra Seth.
 But within a short period, the publication of the newspaper came to an end as the editor faced a serious financial loss.
 The 'Gourdoot' again began to be published from 1912 under the editorship of Lalbihari Majumdar.
 Majumdar was a great scholar and his literary sense was appreciated by Benoy Kumar Sarkar and Radhesh Chandra Seth.
-In this endeavor, the editor was greatly supported by them and financed by Sarat Chandra Roy Chowdhury, Maharaja of Chancal.
+In this endeavour, the editor was greatly supported by them and financed by Sarat Chandra Roy Chowdhury, Maharaja of Chancal.
 The Gourdoot was used to be published on Thursday of each week.
 The paper contained 6 pages and the price is one anna in 1944.
-The political outlook of the newspaper is pro-congress.
-Moreover, Lalbihari Majumdar, its editor took a pioneering role in organizing the congress movement in Malda.
-He has for a long time been the vice-president of the district Congress.
-The periodical had an implied antipathy towards Gandhian ideology.
+The political outlook of the newspaper is pro-Congress.
+Moreover, Lalbihari Majumdar, its editor, took a pioneering role in organising the congress movement in Malda.

-In modern times there are also some local newspapers published in Malda, the most prominent among them are Maldaha Samachar, Rupantorer Pothe, Gour Malda Sambad Aamader Malda, etc. 'Rupantorere Pothe' is published in every Sunday in each week.
-Maldaha Samachar and Gour Maldaha Sambad are published every Wednesday and Friday respectively.